shaeferd/FFDrafter/README.md

 ## Results

-I added the cumulative fantasy points of each team’s starters (and backups/free agents if a starter became injured/inactive) and gave each team a total score.
+I added the cumulative fantasy points of each team’s starters (and backups/free agents if a starter became inactive) and gave each team a total score.
 This represents a quantified estimate of the team's performance.

 ![](https://github.com/shaeferd/FFDrafter/blob/master/Visualization/Team_Results.png?raw=true)

 Player 1, using “Value Based Drafting”, had the 3rd highest score.
-Results are inconclusive given random error (injuries) and minimal trial numbers (only 1 season tested).
+Results are inconclusive given random error (injuries), statistical insignificance, and minimal trial numbers (only 1 season tested).

-## Extra:
+## Extra
 ![](https://github.com/shaeferd/FFDrafter/blob/master/Visualization/Scores_V_Projections.png?raw=true)

-The projected scores seemed to be a pretty close match to actual scores aside from outliers (mostly injured players)
+The projected scores seemed to be a pretty close match to actual scores aside from outliers (mostly inactive players)